-According to the Florida Supreme Court, in order for the Intoxilyzer results to be admissible in court, the prosecutor must prove:
+According to the Florida Supreme Court, in order for the Intoxilyzer results to be admissible in court for a Tampa DUI case, the prosecutor must prove:

-- The test was administered substantially in accordance with state regulations.
+- The Tampa DUI breath test was administered substantially in accordance with state regulations.

 - The police used a machine approved by the State of Florida.

 - A person with a valid breath test operator permit administered the test.

 - The machine was calibrated, tested, and inspected in accordance with Florida regulations.